DeFliTeam/ACARS/README.md

 (4) Easy configuration - Provides a separate config file in simple format, each config item on a separate line, starting with --

 (5) Blacklisting of rtl-sdr - The installation script creates a blacklist file /etc/modprobe.d/blacklist-rtl-sdr.conf with required blacklist entries, preventing error: failed to connect/open rtl-sdr device.

+Please first follow the steps in "Installing RTL-SDR Drivers" and "Installing GQRX"

 Copy-paste following command in SSH console and press Enter key.
 The script will install and configure ACARS.